 Finding the right WordPress theme for your blog website is overwhelming because there are literally 1000’s of choices online.
 You have the option of going with free or paid themes, but ultimately the decision will be yours based on what is important to you.
 Places to find themes are from the WordPress.org theme directory, theme sites like Blogging Theme Styles, marketplaces like ThemeForest.net, and even web designers.

-If you are looking for a free theme, you can check out our portfolio (more being added), or you can go straight to the wordpress.org directory.
+If you are looking for a free theme, you can check out our portfolio (more being added) and download them there, or you can go straight to the wordpress.org directory.

 They have filter to seek out the features you need.